 Using an action-oriented closing line can help you to move the sales process forward and increase the chances of closing a deal.

 Closing Line Tweaks That Boost Response Rates

-First, let’s go over a few proven ways to tweak your B2B email closing lines.
+Of course, before we proceed with the closing lines that closed deals, let us first go over a few proven ways to tweak your B2B email closing lines.
 The reasoning behind these suggestions is sound, and actual results show they’re quite effective at boosting reply and response rates.

 #1.
 Insert your recipient’s first name

 That’s because, according to FMRI scans, people tend to feel more engaged toward messages that mention them by name.
-Email tracking software provider Yesware strengthens this finding with their own analysis.
+Email tracking software provider Yesware strengthens this finding with their analysis.
 They find that emails are more likely to produce above-average reply rates if the copy mentions the recipient’s first name more than once.